The Right Starting Point

 Passive building design is often broken up into seven elements.
 Orientation of a building to north for solar access is the starting point.
 The other six elements of passive design – spatial zoning, thermal mass, ventilation, insulation, shading and glazing – can then be used to create homes that require minimal active heating or cooling.

 Different areas in Australia require different approaches to passive building design and orientation.
-For example, tropical climates require the sun to be “held at bay” pretty much all year, since the sun is both more powerful and tracks much further south in summer.
-In the tropics, orientation to north is important only in elevated, cooler localities like Queensland’s Atherton Tablelands.
+For example, tropical climates require the sun to be “held at bay” pretty much all year round, as the sun is both more powerful and tracks much further south in summer.
+In the tropics, orientation to north is important only in elevated, cooler localities like Queensland’s Atherton Tablelands

 Orientation is of greatest importance in temperate and cool climate zones – that is, in the more southerly parts of Australia.